Machu Picchu Tour

 - Children under the age of 2 are free.

 - All students must provide a copy of their passport at the time of their booking to get the student discount.

 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

-Unfortunately the answer is No. Once the tickets have been bought, the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
+Yes, but with some restrictions and fees.
+Once the tickets for Machu Picchu have been bought, the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
 Tickets are also non transferable nor refundable.
 If you cancel your Tour to Machu Picchu with Vistadome Train, the deposit is not refundable!

 DO I NEED MY ORIGINAL PASSPORT FOR MACHU PICCHU TOURS?